Messi under attack in El Clasico spoof film

 As former FC Barcelona president Joan Gaspart told writer Sid Lowe: "History has transformed us into more than a football club.
 Barcelona (the capital of Catalonia) is the defense of a country, a language, a culture."

-Real Madrid was the favored team of former Spanish dictator General Franco, adding to the passion and rivalry surrounding the clash.
+Real Madrid was the favored team of former Spanish dictator General Franco, adding to the passion and partisan rivalry surrounding the clash.

 A tweet of the film, which was made by Bordeaux-based graphic design agency Hotu, on Canal Plus' Twitter feed, has been retweeted over 21,000 times and liked by over 18,000.